 Stranger waited, listening for a rustle in the bushes, or a response to her cry.

-The quietness hovered like a heavy breath, and Stranger suddenly realized how alone she was.
+The quietness hovered like a heavy breath, and Stranger realized how alone she was.
 Her cheeks burned, and she hurried back the way she had come.

 It must have been an echo.